DanieleTurrini/Distributed_Project/README.md

 Inside this file there are all the important changeble parameters and their descriptions.

 ## Detailed description
-A detailed description of the work done is written in the following report:
+A detailed description of the work done and all the results are described in this report: [Download the report](Distributed_System_Report.pdf)